kozistan/mdmagent-micromdm/README.md

 # MDM Agent for microMDM

-Centralized HTTP polling MDM agent with webhook feedback for microMDM systems.
+Centralized HTTP polling MDM agent with webhook feedback and user management for microMDM systems.

 ## Overview